jakobrj/GPU_INSCY/README.md

 The pendigits dataset is not a part of the example since it would take around 8 hours for INSCY to process.

 ![plot](example.png)

+## Contact
+If you have any difficulties you can contact us at: jakobrj@cs.au.dk